SauloCav/AI-Python/README.md

 The genetic algorithm is a method for solving both constrained and unconstrained optimization problems that is based on natural selection, the process that drives biological evolution.
 The genetic algorithm repeatedly modifies a population of individual solutions.
 At each step, the genetic algorithm selects individuals from the current population to be parents and uses them to produce the children for the next generation.
 Over successive generations, the population "evolves" toward an optimal solution.
 You can apply the genetic algorithm to solve a variety of optimization problems that are not well suited for standard optimization algorithms, including problems in which the objective function is discontinuous, nondifferentiable, stochastic, or highly nonlinear.
 The genetic algorithm can address problems of mixed integer programming, where some components are restricted to be integer-valued.

+## Natural Language Toolkit (NLTK)

+NLTK is a leading platform for building Python programs to work with human language data.
+It provides easy-to-use interfaces to over 50 corpora and lexical resources such as WordNet, along with a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning, wrappers for industrial-strength NLP libraries, and an active discussion forum.

+Thanks to a hands-on guide introducing programming fundamentals alongside topics in computational linguistics, plus comprehensive API documentation, NLTK is suitable for linguists, engineers, students, educators, researchers, and industry users alike.
+NLTK is available for Windows, Mac OS X, and Linux.
+Best of all, NLTK is a free, open source, community-driven project.

+NLTK has been called “a wonderful tool for teaching, and working in, computational linguistics using Python,” and “an amazing library to play with natural language.”